appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs.md

 This page provides steps to install Appsmith on an ECS Cluster using EC2 instances.

 ## Prerequisites
-* A Amazon Web Services (AWS) account.
+* Amazon Web Services (AWS) account.
 If you don't have one [Create an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
 * Switch to the [old Amazon Web Console](https://console.aws.amazon.com/ecs/)
 * An EC2 Linux + Networking Cluster.
 If you don't have one [Create an EC2 Linux + Networking Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create_cluster.html)
 * An Amazon EC2 key pair.
 If you don't have one [Generate an SSH Key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)